 By identifying the essential dimensions of documentation, institutions allow for flexibility in accepting documentation from the full range of theoretical and clinical perspectives.
 This approach will enhance consistency and provide stakeholders (students, prospective students, parents and professionals) with the information they need to assist students in establishing eligibility for services and receiving appropriate accommodations.

-Users of Foundational Elements and Seven Essential Elements are encouraged to also review AHEAD’s most recent document on Supporting Accommodation Requests: Guidance on Documentation Practices (April 2012).
+Users of Foundational Elements and Seven Essential Elements are encouraged to also download AHEAD’s most recent Word Document on Supporting Accommodation Requests: Guidance on Documentation Practices (April 2012).

 Student requests for accommodation and documentation are considered confidential.
 At times, it may be necessary for SAS to discuss the nature of accommodations—but not the nature of the impairment/disability—with student service providers, such as Instructors/Professors, CFAR, Coaches, Staff Members, etc. This discussion is necessary to ensure the effective implementation of accommodations.